Sophie Wilson: ARM processor

+Firepath

-She is now the Director of IC Design in Broadcom's Cambridge, UK office.
-She was the Chief Architect of Broadcom's Firepath processor.
+Wilson was the Chief Architect of Broadcom's Firepath processor.
 Firepath has its history in Acorn Computers, which, after being renamed to Element 14, was broken up in an acquisition, with the Element 14 name being transferred to a new company, this company eventually being bought by Broadcom in 2000.
+In 2001 she became a research fellow and director at Broadcom.

 Wilson was listed in 2011 in Maximum PC as number 8 in an article titled "The 15 Most Important Women in Tech History".

 Honours and awards

 Wilson was awarded the Fellow Award by the Computer History Museum in California in 2012 "for her work, with Steve Furber, on the BBC Micro computer and the ARM processor architecture."
 In 2009, she was elected as a Fellow of the Royal Academy of Engineering and, in 2013, as a Fellow of the Royal Society.
 Wilson received the 2014 Lovie Lifetime Achievement Award in acknowledgement for her invention of the ARM processor.
-In 2016, she became an honorary fellow of her alma mater, Selwyn College, Cambridge.
+In 2016, she became an honorary fellow of her alma mater, Selwyn College, Cambridge, and was received the Royal Society Mullard Award with Furber for their work on ARM.
 In 2020, she was honoured as a Distinguished Fellow of the British Computer Society.

 Wilson was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to computing.

+In 2022, the Charles Stark Draper Prize for Engineering was awarded in Washington D.C. to David A. Patterson, John L. Hennessy, Stephen B. Furber, and Sophie M. Wilson for their "invention, development, and implementation" of the RISC chips.

+The Sophie Wilson scholarship for Scientific Computing was set up in 2024, and is co-funded by Wilson.
+It supports students to study in the MPhil in Scientific Computing at the University of Cambridge.

 Personal life

-Wilson underwent gender reassignment surgery and transitioned from male to female in 1994.
+Wilson identifies as a woman, making this transition in 1994.
 She enjoys photography and is involved in a local theatre group, where she is in charge of costumes and set pieces and has acted in a number of productions.
 She has also played a cameo role as a pub landlady in the BBC television drama Micro Men, in which a younger Wilson is played by Stefan Butler.